istio/istio.io/content/about/contribute/writing-a-new-topic/index.md

 If you don't specify the `downloadas` attribute, then the download name is taken from the `file` attribute instead.

-A common thing to is to copy an example script or yaml file from GitHub into the documentation repo and then use snippets within the file to produce examples in the documentation.
+A common thing to do is to copy an example script or yaml file from GitHub into the documentation repo and then use snippets within the file to produce examples in the documentation.
 To pull in annotated files from GitHub, add the needed entries at the end of the script `scripts/grab_reference_docs.sh` in the documentation repo.

 ### Dynamic content

-You can pull in an external file and display its content as a preformatted block.
+You can dynamically pull in an external file and display its content as a preformatted block.
 This is handy to display a config file or a test file.
 To do so, you use a statement such as:

 {{< text markdown >}}